-There’s an exciting side to Dropbox you can unleash by learning these undiscovered new concepts.
-Think outside the ‘box’, exploit Dropbox and use it in ways that cater to your specific needs.
-A more in-depth understanding of Dropbox enhances your file storage experience.
-Use these five Dropbox tips and tricks to uncover unique aspects of cloud storage.
+An in-depth understanding of Dropbox enhances your file storage experience.
+If you’ve been using Dropbox for your cloud storage, it’s time to unleash the true potential of the program by learning these undiscovered new concepts.
+Think outside the ‘box’ – Use Dropbox in ways that cater to your specific needs.
+Here are five Dropbox tips and tricks to uncover unique aspects of cloud storage.

 What is Dropbox?
-Dropbox gives users the ability to scan documents from paper format into digital.
+At its core, Dropbox is a cloud storage system where users can share files.
+Dig deeper, though, and it’s clear the system has so many more capabilities.
+On such feature is the ability to scan documents from paper format into digital.
 Once scanned, the paper document is searchable for members of a team.
 Use this unique trick to locate a particular idea in only seconds and complete projects hastily.

 Dropbox ensures all uploaded files go to every authorized user available.
+For a company project, any time a team member alters a file, the most recent edit will be shared across the board.
 This keeps all files current for every user of a team project or campaign.

 There’s a meticulous accuracy to this feature as well.
 When a portion of the file is changed or updated, Dropbox ensures only the changed portion is brought to the cloud space.
-Because of this, edits and changes aren’t confusing and don’t block the efficiency of a team project.
-Dropbox allows users to place necessary files into a created folder that is synced with the cloud system, and this becomes a quick way for versions to stay updated.
+Because of this, edits and changes are transparent and don’t block the efficiency of a team project.
+Dropbox allows users to place necessary files into a created folder that syncs with the cloud system, which becomes a quick way for versions to stay updated.

 Dropbox gives users the option to recover deleted files for a period of time after the deletion.
 The standard time allowance to recover the file is thirty days, which is more than enough to realize a mistake has been made.
 If the situation arises where more time is needed, Dropbox has an option to extend the recovery period to a year.

 Peace-of-mind comes from control and organization.
-Dropbox can secure files automatically, but the superior avenue to ease your worries and satisfy your specific needs comes from choosing your own security system.
+Dropbox, on the one hand, secures files automatically.
+However, the superior avenue to ease worries and satisfy your specific needs comes from choosing your own security system.

-Apps such as ‘Encrypto’ and ‘Boxcryptor’ allow users to encrypt their files before uploading them to Dropbox.
+Apps such as Encrypto and Boxcryptor allow users to encrypt their files before uploading them to Dropbox.
 Organizations can establish a company-wide password on all their files before moving them to Dropbox.
-This takes insurance of data to a higher level, and organizations and individuals alike establish the encryption of their preference.
+This protects data at a higher, more efficient level.
+Furthermore, organizations and individuals alike establish the encryption of their preference.

 Push the limits of Dropbox and have the software sync with your needs.
 Projects and ideas flourish when users take control of their tools and optimize them.
 Ensure your next team project is completed efficiently by using Dropbox in these unconventional ways.